maciewheeler/Predicting-Brackets-Grand-Slam-Tennis-Tournaments/README.md

 # Predicting-Brackets-Grand-Slam-Tennis-Tournaments
-A project to predict the brackets of Grand Slam tennis tournaments
+A data science capstone project to predict the brackets of Grand Slam tennis tournaments